What Is 60c In F

 Q1: Why is the conversion formula not a simple ratio?

 A1: The conversion formula isn't a simple ratio because the scales have different zero points and different scales of degree increments.
-Celsius is based on the freezing and boiling points of water, creating a 100-degree difference.
-Fahrenheit uses different reference points and has a larger range between its freezing and boiling points of water.
-Therefore, a linear relationship with a simple ratio isn’t possible.
+That's why celsius is based on the freezing and boiling points of water, creating a 100-degree difference.
+So fahrenheit uses different reference points and has a larger range between its freezing and boiling points of water.
+So, a linear relationship with a simple ratio isn’t possible.

 Q2: Are there any online calculators for Celsius to Fahrenheit conversion?